35 Octopus Quotes Talking To Intelligence and Ocean Lives (2025)

 "I got to try the bagpipes.
 It was like trying to blow an octopus."

 Like the shrouded mystery about octopuses, scientists have also made a small dent in studying the oceans.
-Explorers have only chartered 5% of the ocean surface.
-This perhaps contributed to famous monster stories about cephalopods widely told since the 10th century.
+Explorers have only chartered 5% of the ocean surface, which perhaps contributed to famous monster stories about cephalopods, which have been told widely since the 10th century.
 We have Kraken from Norse mythology, Cthulhu from H.P.
 Lovecraft's The Call of Cthulhu, and many other reiterations in modern films.

 "Crank, You See isn't any ordinary monster.
 It's like a giant octopus, weaving its tentacles not just around you, but through you, squeezing not hard enough to kill you, but enough to keep you from reeling until you try to get away.
 Try, and you hunger for it grasping clutch, the way its tendrils prop you up, your need intensifying exponentially every minute you refuse to admit its being."